USA Roller Sports

 A: “Official practices” are regularly scheduled (I.e. same days and times- for the most part) practices at a USARS chartered facility where at least one club officer or coach is in attendance.
 Coaches and officers must be active USARS members.
 Other USARS club members may participate in another club’s “official practice”.
 Practices can include drills and scrimmaging.

 A: No. The other skaters that are USARS members will still be insured.
 It is recommended that you have the skater without USARS sign a waiver indemnifying and holding your club and USARS harmless from any and all liability; the individual needs to understand that they are participating at their own risk.

 A: Sanctioning is getting your event officially approved by USARS so that the insurance is valid.
-If your league is having an event that is not an “official practice” then it needs to be sanctioned for insurance to be valid.
-Events that are advertised (on website, flyers, posters, etc.) where the league will be charging admission to spectators must always be sanctioned.
+If your club is having an event that is not an “official practice” then it needs to be sanctioned for insurance to be valid.
+Events that are advertised (on website, flyers, posters, etc.) where the club will be charging admission to spectators must always be sanctioned.
 To apply for a sanction, the aggressive sanction application must be submitted at least 30 days prior to the event to avoid the late fee.

 A: No, separate sanctions must be applied for accordingly.

 A: The juniors need to apply for a separate sanction.

 A: Complete an accident report form and submit it to USARS.
 Once the form has been reviewed by USARS and membership verified a packet of information on how to file the claim will be sent out to the injured party.
 It is then their responsibility to read through the materials and submit the claim - you will need to keep copies of bills and EOBs.
 Please note that the policy is a reimbursement policy so nothing will be paid up front and the deductible must be met before any payment will be made by the insurance company.